MTBVAC: Preclinical research

+Rigorous preclinical studies in different animal models relevant to tuberculosis (in mice, guinea pigs and non-human primates) conducted between 2001 and 2011 have shown adequate attenuation, safety and improved immunogenicity and protective efficacy against the exposure to M. Tuberculosis in comparison with BCG, thus fulfilling regulatory WHO guidelines and the Geneva consensus requirements for progressing live mycobacterial vaccines to first-in-human Phase 1 clinical evaluation.
+A successful trial in rhesus macaques was reported in 2021.

 Clinical trials

 The safety and immunogenicity of new vaccines need to be determined in a reduced number of healthy volunteers.
 Phase 1 studies (can be first-in-human) to define the safety of different ascending doses are usually conducted in small groups of no more than 100 volunteers per trial.
 These are followed by medium-sized Phase 2 trials (can be > 100) to corroborate safety and determine the optimal therapeutic dose (detailed immunogenicity profile in the case of new vaccines) that helps select the final dose for Phase 3 efficacy evaluation.